Apple could drop Qualcomm components in next year's iPhones, iPads: sources

 Rasgon said it's too early to say definitively whether Apple fully intends to drop Qualcomm next year because Apple can likely make multiple contingency plans for different supplier scenarios.

-"Apple is big enough that they want to support multiple paths, they can do that," Rasgon said.
-"Samsung (Electronics Co) did this too.
+"Apple is big enough that if they want to support multiple paths, they can do that," Rasgon said.
+"Samsung (Electronics Co ) did this too.
 A couple of years ago, Samsung designed Qualcomm out, but Qualcomm didn't even know until it was close to time to ship" Samsung's phones, Rasgon said.

 (Reporting by Stephen Nellis in Bengaluru and Liana B. Baker in San Francisco; Editing by Kenneth Maxwell)